-Gimbals are vital for cinematographers who want to produce professional videos with little more than the phone in their pocket.
-These mechanical stabilizers help keep your smartphone steady enough to shoot fast-moving scenes without the shakes or jitters that mark out most amateur footage.
+Gimbals are vital for anyone looking to produce professional videos with little more than the phone in their pocket.
+These mechanical stabilizers keep your smartphone steady enough to shoot fast-moving scenes without the shakes or jitters that mark out most amateur footage.

 Not all gimbals are created equal, however, and there’s a big difference between the best models and the also-rans.
-When you’re paying the better part of $200 for higher-end versions, you really want to make sure you’re getting good value for money.
+When you’re paying hundreds of dollars for higher-end versions, you need to make sure you’re getting good value for money.

-That’s why we’ve put together our picks for several of the best iPhone and Android gimbal options that deserve a second look, from budget and compact models to high-end and vlogging-specific versions.
+That’s why we’ve put together our picks for the best iPhone and Android gimbal options that deserve a second look, from budget and compact models to high-end and vlogging-specific versions.

 - Dimensions: 12.9 x 4.8 x 4.1 inches (328 x 123 x 105mm)

 - Battery life: up to 12 hours